Post-irony

 In literature, David Foster Wallace is often described as the founder of a "postironic" literature.
 His essays "E Unibus Pluram" and "Fictional Futures and the Conspicuously Young" describe and hope for a literature that goes beyond postmodern irony.
 Other authors often described as postironic are Dave Eggers, Tao Lin, and Alex Shakar.

 Overview

-Whereas in postmodern irony, something is meant to be cynically mocked and not taken seriously, and in New Sincerity, something is meant to be taken seriously or "unironically", post-irony combines these two elements by either having something absurd taken seriously or be unclear as to whether something is meant to be ironic.
+Whereas in postmodern irony, something is meant to be cynically mocked and not taken seriously, and in new sincerity, something is meant to be taken seriously or "unironically", post-irony combines these two elements by either having something absurd taken seriously or be unclear as to whether something is meant to be ironic.

-One example given is the film The Bad Lieutenant: Port of Call New Orleans:
+One example given is the film Bad Lieutenant: Port of Call New Orleans: